SergeyFM/LingQWordsExport/doc/README.md

 - file_name_html=lingq_words.html &emsp;'to html folder <br>
 - file_name_anki=lingq_words.tab &emsp;'to anki folder <br>

-For starters you should add your LingQ API Key (get it [here](https://www.lingq.com/en/accounts/apikey/)) and set your language code.
+For starters, you should add your LingQ API Key (get it [here](https://www.lingq.com/en/accounts/apikey/)) and set your language code.
 Codes mostly are the same as in Google-translate, but to be sure you can run the app to see the list of languages available to you. <br>
 You don't have to change anything else in the settings file in the standard use case.

 <br>